 Prioritize Data Quality

-Introducing AI into EHR systems will only succeed if staff members feel confident using the new tools.
-Training programs should focus on both the technical and practical aspects of AI-powered features.
+Any introduction of AI in EHR systems will be successful only if the staff are confident using the new tools.
+Training programs should be practically oriented rather than technically focused on AI-powered features.
 Hands-on workshops and ongoing support can ease the transition.

 Address Security and Compliance